oar-team/oar/Docs/documentation/oaradmin.rst

 *oaradmin*
 ----------

 This command permits to create resources and manage admission rules easily.
+An optional feature permits versioning changes in admission rules and conf files.

 :Requirements: